austinmroczek/point-loma-fll/README.md

 In GitHub Desktop, it should note that you have made changes to one or more files.
 "Commit" those changes to your repository by adding a note about your changes and then clicking "Commit to master".

-Use GitHub Desktop to "push" the changes back to GitHub.
+Use GitHub Desktop to "push" the changes back to GitHub using the blue "push origin" button.
 Now the changed files are in your repository on the GitHub server.

+## Share your code with the team

+With GitHub you recommend new code to a team by submitting a "pull request."
+You are asking the team to pull your new code into the project.

+Go to your repository on GitHub at https://github.com/your_username/point-loma-fll.
+Near the top of the page you should see a note that "this branch is 1 commit ahead".
+Click on "pull request" just to the right of that.
+Enter a note about the changes you made that is detailed enough for other team members to understand.

+Next Coach Austin will have to accept the changes into the main repository.

+## Updating the team code

+When other team members changes to the code are accepted by Coach Austin, you will need to "pull" the latest changes using GitHub Desktop.